-So if you’ve downloaded Retroarch and don’t know your core from your content, or just want to know which cores are best for running your favorite console games, read on.
+For years, Retroarch has been the indomitable platform of choice for discerning emulation connoisseurs on PC.
+If you’ve downloaded Retroarch and don’t know your core from your content or just want to know which cores are best for running your favorite console games, read this Retroarch for Android guide for the instructions.

 Note: as usual, you should consider the somewhat hazy legalities surrounding game emulation before proceeding.
 The following guide doesn’t offer advice on getting your hands on ROMs and ISOs.